bool64/progress/cmd/catp/README.md

         output to file instead of STDOUT
   -parallel int
-        number of parallel readers if multiple files are provided lines from different files will go to output simultaneouslyuse 0 for multi-threaded zst decoder (slightly faster at cost of more CPU) (default 1)
+        number of parallel readers if multiple files are provided lines from different files will go to output simultaneously use 0 for multi-threaded zst decoder (slightly faster at cost of more CPU) (default 1) -progress-json string
-  -progress-json string
         write current progress to a file
   -version